Contact us for a dry garden design

 When their full development over the time is taken into account, trees are important contributors to the look and feel of a dry garden design.

 While pines punctuate the landscape, Hackberry, albizia, arbutus, acacias and so forth brighten the landscape with their flowers and berries.
 The Mediterranean Garden is also available in a palette of more exotic plants in the French Riviera.

-And let’s not forget the many fruit trees – orange, fig, olive, pomegranate and persimmon to name but a few – that allow for the creation of a mouth-watering edible garden!
+And let’s not forget the many fruit trees – orange, fig, olive, pomegranate and persimmon to name but a few – that allow the creation of a gourmet edible garden!